dated/arkshout/README.md

-  --fee=fee                   The fee used for each transaction --minVote=minVote           The minimum vote weight of your voters --multiPayment=multiPayment Use multi payments over regular transfers --vendorField=vendorField   The message you want to send to each voter
+  --fee=fee                   The fee used for each transaction --minVote=minVote           The minimum vote weight of your voters --multiPayment=multiPayment Use multi payments over regular transfers --passphrase=passphrase     The passphrase of the wallet used to send your message --vendorField=vendorField   The message you want to send to each voter
 ```